What is Rabies?

-Rabies is also present in developed countries, including parts of Europe and North America, however due to the high levels of immunisation the risk is lower.
+Lyssaviruses are found in most countries, however the vast majority of human infections of terrestrial rabies are reported in rural regions of Asia and Africa.
+While the rabies virus is also present in developed countries, including parts of Europe and North America, due to the high levels of immunisation the risk of infection is lower.

-Australia, New Zealand, Japan, Papua New Guinea and Pacific island nations are currently free of rabies in terrestrial mammals, however Australia’s bat population has been found to carry the closely related Australian Bat Lyssavirus.
-To date in Australia there have been 3 fatalities from bat bites due to this virus.
+Australia, New Zealand, Japan, Papua New Guinea and Pacific island nations are currently free of terrestrial rabies, however Australia’s bat population has been found to carry the closely related Australian Bat Lyssavirus.
+To date in Australia there have been 3 fatalities from bat-mediated rabies.

-The country status can change rapidly.
-This was the case in Bali in 2008; previously considered rabies-free, an infected dog arrived on the island causing an outbreak which lead to rabies cases (deaths) in humans.
+A country’s rabies-free status can change rapidly: this was the case in Bali in 2008 when an infected dog was transported to the island, seeding an outbreak which led to rabies cases and subsequent deaths in humans.

 Risk to travellers